What Is a GPT 3 Chatbot?

-However, because GPT-3 chatbots are based on code, they can handle a higher volume of inquiries, consistently providing the same level of service no matter how long they’ve been at it.
+However, because the basis of GPT-3 chatbots is code, they can handle a higher volume of inquiries, consistently providing the same level of service no matter how long they’ve been at it.

 These shorter wait times when responding to questions lead to happier customers.

-Human chat agents often have difficulty keeping track of all the details when having multiple conversations.
+Human chat agents often have difficulty keeping track of all the details during multiple conversations.